Brunswick Commercial Historic District: National Register of Historic Places

-The historic consists of the northern four blocks of Maine Street, including most of the buildings between Mill and Pleasant Streets.
+The Brunswick Commercial Historic District consists of the northern four blocks of Maine Street, including most of the buildings between Mill and Pleasant Streets.
 These buildings are typically one or two stories in height, either of brick or frame construction.
-Most of them are Colonial Revival in style, although a number of earlier 19th century revival styles are also represented.
+Most of them are Colonial Revival architecture in style, although a number of earlier 19th century revival styles are also represented.
 Retail storefronts predominate on the ground floors, with professional offices or residences on the upper floors.
-One architecturally prominent building is Lemont Block at Maine and Pleasant: it is a three-story brick Second Empire structure built in 1870.
+One architecturally prominent building is Lemont Block at Maine and Pleasant, it is a three-story brick Second Empire style structure built in 1870.